 iubenda Cookie Solution and integrated TCF

-Despite being a relatively new initiative, the IAB Framework is rapidly becoming the industry standard with many huge vendors such as Google, Adobe and AdRoll involved in its implementation.
+Despite being a relatively new initiative, the IAB Transparency and Consent Framework is rapidly becoming the industry standard with many huge vendors such as Google, Adobe and AdRoll involved in its implementation.

 As a registered Consent Management Platform, we’ve worked hard to ensure that our Cookie Solution integrates seamlessly with and complies with the policies and specifications of this Framework, hereby giving you, our users, the additional option to easily enable and use it for your website and apps.

 End-user consent options when the TCF is enabled

 Now the end-user, at the banner level, has various options: